KapakahiCoder/sync-mouse-movements/README.md

 # Sync Mouse Movements

-An app that will sync the mouse movements if it is open in 2 different browsers.
+An app that will sync the mouse movements if it is open in 2 different browser windows.

 Try it out: [Sync Mouse Movements](https://sync-mouse-movements-1fb74.web.app)
 <br />
 <br />

-## Here's some picture of the app:
+## Here are some pictures of the app:

 <strong>Mouse cursor is synced in both browser windows</strong>
 ![syncedCursor](./public/assets/syncedCursor.png)